fatimafirdous944/Secure-web-application-flask/README.md

+## About This Project

+This project is built using a Flask login template and has been customized to understand secure authentication, session management, and backend security concepts.
 # Building a Secure Web Application using Python Flask

 This project demonstrates the development of a secure web application using Python Flask with user authentication and security best practices.